The Brave Little Toaster: United States

-Though the prize went to Rob Nilsson's Heat and Sunlight, before the awards ceremony, Rees claims he was told by the judges that they considered Toaster the best film, but they decided not to give the award to a cartoon as they considered people would not take the festival seriously afterwards.
-Though it is sometimes thought that the film was not released in cinemas because it failed to find a distributor, in reality arthouse film distributor Skouras Pictures took on the distributing rights for the theatrical release, and was going to do evening screenings, noting it was more for college and young adult than kids.
+Though the prize went to Rob Nilsson's shot-on-video film Heat and Sunlight, before the awards ceremony, Rees claims he was told by the judges that they considered Toaster the best film, but they decided not to give the award to a cartoon as they considered people would not take the festival seriously afterwards.
+Though it is sometimes thought that the film was not released in cinemas because it failed to find a distributor, in reality arthouse film distributor Skouras Pictures took on the distributing rights for the theatrical release, and was going to do evening screenings, noting it was more for college students and young adults than children.

 However, Disney, who had invested in the video and television rights, according to Rees did not want competition so moved their television premiere date up and ended up preventing it from being financially successful in theatres, forcing Skouras to withdraw their deal.
 The film premiered on the Disney Channel on February 27, 1988.
-To compensate, Hyperion continued its plan to enter the film into various festivals and managed to secure limited theatrical airings at arthouse facilities across the United States, such as spending two weeks at New York's Film Forum in May 1989, and shortly in Washington, D.C. in March 1990.
+To compensate, Hyperion continued its plan to enter the film into various festivals and managed to secure limited theatrical airings at arthouse facilities across the United States, such as spending two weeks at New York's Film Forum in May 1989, and shortly in Washington, D.C., in March 1990.

 Rees thinks most people discovered the film through syndication on the Disney Channel, or through home video releases.
-In July 1991, Walt Disney Home Video released the film to home video format via VHS and Laserdisc.
+In July 1991, Walt Disney Home Video released the film to home video format via VHS and LaserDisc.
+A DVD was released in 2003; like most budget Disney releases from the time, the DVD uses the transfer from the LaserDisc release.

+While the sequels, The Brave Little Toaster to the Rescue (1997) and The Brave Little Toaster Goes to Mars (1998), are available, the original film has yet to appear on Disney+ or any video on demand services.
+An unofficial 4K transfer of one of the film's 35mm prints, sanctioned by Jerry Rees and Brian McEntee, was uploaded to YouTube on July 13, 2023.

+International

+International sales rights to the film were handled by ITC Entertainment (except in Japan, which was also handled by Disney).
+ITC began syndicating the film starting with the ATPE 1991 TV trade show.

 In the UK, the VHS tapes were released under PolyGram Video (1990s) and Carlton Video (2000s), while in Australia, Roadshow Home Video held the rights.
-ITC Entertainment syndicated the film internationally as of the NATPE 1991 TV trade show.

-In Spain, Divisa Home Video and Aurum Produccines were in charge of distribution, the former during the 2000s.
-Disney's VHS was re-printed throughout the '90s onward, and it enjoyed popularity as a rental amongst children.
-The DVD was released in September 2003, to tie in with the film's 15th anniversary.
-In the UK, Prism Leisure Corporation was in charge of distribution.
+In Spain, Divisa Home Video and Aurum Producciones were in charge of distribution, the former during the 2000s.

+In September 2003, Prism Leisure, under license from Carlton Communications (the then-owners of ITC Entertainment's library), released the film on DVD in the UK to tie in with its 15th anniversary.
+This DVD release, compared to the US Disney version, uses a brand new remastered transfer sourced from an international print.
 Their license has since expired, but the disc can still be found on UK shopping sites.
-Disney's releases commonly use a LaserDisc transfer from the early 1990s, while Prism Leisure's DVD uses a fresh transfer from an international print.

-While the sequels, The Brave Little Toaster to the Rescue and The Brave Little Toaster Goes to Mars, are available, the original film has yet to appear on Disney+, or any video on demand services for that matter.